 Minerva's Board recognises the importance of strong corporate governance and has the responsibility of ensuring its long-term sustainability.
-To ensure that the Board's responsibilities are met, the Board has established a governance framework overseen and supported by two subcommittees (the Risk Management and Reserving Committee and the Audit Committee) and the Management of the Company.
+The three lines of defence model is in place and the Board of Directors, which bears the ultimate responsibility for ensuring that Corporate Governance arrangements within the Company are sufficient and adequate, monitors and oversees specific areas of the business through its various committees.
 The governance structure sets out clear accountabilities and responsibilities across all the functions of the Company and in particular the key functions (Actuarial, Compliance, Risk Management and Internal Audit).